 Maas’s ambitious aims could only be achieved through a series of material experiments and technical innovations, many of which arose from MVRDV’s eclectic mix of partnerships for this unique project.
 First, solid glass bricks were cast by Italian glass manufacturers Poesia.
 To ensure structural integrity and aesthetic consistency, these transparent bricks required exquisite craftsmanship.
 Each brick edge was filleted with a radius of exactly 3mm and every side was made perfectly parallel with its opposite face, with a maximum tolerance of +/- 0.25mm.

 Working with researchers at Delft University of Technology and consultants from Dutch engineering firm ABT, the team then developed a new structural system using a high-strength, UV bonded, transparent adhesive from Germany-based Delo Industrial Adhesives.
-This would allow the bricks to be laid without the use of traditional mortar, thereby maintaining the maximum level of transparency for the crystal sections of the elevation.
+This would allow the glass bricks to be laid without the use of traditional mortar, thereby maintaining the maximum level of transparency for the crystal sections of the elevation.

 What followed was an unprecedented construction process that upended all conventions — even for MVRDV, a studio that is no stranger to avant-garde architecture.
 “Six to 10 experts worked every day for a whole year in a place that bore more resemblance to a laboratory than a construction site,” explained the firm.
 “Due to the sensitivity of the materials, an extremely high level of accuracy and craftsmanship was required and a technical development team was onsite throughout the process.”